British Influences on American Government

 Also in 2021, using newly released documents from the Royal Archives, writer Andrew Roberts presented a new view of George III, the much-disparaged English king during the American Revolution, highlighting his longstanding opposition to slavery.
 He never owned slaves and supported legislation abolishing the slave trade in England in 1807 -- 41 of 56 men who signed the Declaration of Independence were slave owners.

-Oprah's interview and Roberts' book demonstrate that our views of royal people is complicated.
+The death of Queen Elizabeth II, Oprah's interview and Roberts' book demonstrate that how our views of royal people is complicated.
 In the following activities, you will explore the modern-day media coverage of the Kings and Queens:

 Suggested Learning Activities